stomp-js/ng2-stompjs/docs-src/SockJS.md

     passcode: 'guest'
   },

-  // How often to heartbeat?
+  // How frequent is the heartbeat?
   // Interval in milliseconds, set to 0 to disable
   heartbeat_in: 0, // Typical value 0 - disabled
   heartbeat_out: 20000, // Typical value 20000 - every 20 seconds